 I have been observing the increased demand for white pianos for several years, which is understandable, because white furniture looks really aesthetic and elegant.
-If you are thinking about buying a white piano – you might want to know what questions to ask before making a purchase, what the process of renovation looks like and what effect does it have on the value of a white piano.
+If you are thinking about buying a white piano – you might want to know what questions to ask before making a purchase, what the process of renovation looks like and what effect does it have on the value of a white grand piano.

 The process of repainting the piano is relatively easy and straightforward.
 First, the old piano coating should be thoroughly sanded, leveling the defects.
 Then a layer of primer, paint and colorless varnish are applied to increase the durability of the varnished surface.